Back to the blog

 Marshall Attack (in the Ruy Lopez)

-Black gives up a pawn for central control, open lines, and attacking chances on the kingside.
-A deeply analyzed, theoretically robust line used by world champions.
+Black sacrifices a pawn for centralization, open lines and attacking prospects on the kingside.
+A highly analyzed, theoretically resilient line played by the previous world champions.

 Pros: